open-mmlab/mmagic/configs/mattors/dim/README.md

 | stage2 (our) | 52.3 | 0.016 | 29.4 | 52.4 | [model](TODO) \| [log](TODO) |
 | stage3 (our) | 50.6 | 0.015 | **29.0** | **50.7** | [model](TODO) \| [log](TODO) |

+**NOTE**

-> stage1: train the encoder-decoder part without the refinement part. \
+* stage1: train the encoder-decoder part without the refinement part. \
-> stage2: fix the encoder-decoder part and train the refinement part. \
+* stage2: fix the encoder-decoder part and train the refinement part. \
-> stage3: fine-tune the whole network.
+* stage3: fine-tune the whole network.

+> The performance of the model is not stable during the training.
+Thus, the reported performance is not from the last checkpoint.
+Instead, it is the best performance of all validations during training.

+> The performance of training (best performance) with different random seeds diverges in a large range.
+You may need to run several experiments for each setting to obtain the above performance.